WayScience/CytoSnake/tests/functional/README-functional.md

 Functional tests are essential for evaluating `CytoSnake`'s behavior in accurately executing its intended functions with specific input parameters.
 They primarily aim to validate the functionality of the program, ensuring it meets the specified requirements.
-These tests involve feeding CytoSnake's Command Line Interface (CLI) with various parameters to simulate user interactions and thoroughly monitor the user experience
+These tests involve feeding `CytoSnake`'s Command Line Interface (CLI) with various parameters to simulate user interactions and thoroughly monitor the user experience
 By conducting functional tests, developers can ensure that all user-inputted parameters function correctly within `CytoSnake`, leading to a more reliable and user-friendly application.
 Ultimately, the focus of these tests is to guarantee easy and simple user experience with `CytoSnake`.